-PARTICULAR PROCLAMATIONS, TREATIES AND CONVENTIONS ESTABLISHING COPYRIGHT RELATIONS BETWEEN THE UNITED STATES OF AMERICA AND OTHER COUNTRIES
+PARTICULAR PROCLAMATIONS, TREATIES AND CONVEN-TIONS ESTABLISHING COPYRIGHT RELATIONS BETWEEN THE UNITED STATES OF AMERICA AND OTHER COUN-

-The following is based on Treaties in Force, as of January 1, 1998, published by the Department of State:
+The following is based on Treaties in Force, as of January 1, 1999, published by the Department of State:

 By virtue of Presidential proclamations, treaties, and conventions, the United States has established copyright relations with various other countries.
-This appendix is an attempt to present a complete and annotated list of those countries.
-Treaties and conventions on the subject of copyright relations are also included in the preceding pages under appropriate country or subject headings.
+This note is an attempt to present a complete and annotated list of those countries.